Change mouse tracking, double-click and scrolling speed on Mac

-Tracking: Adjusts how fast the pointer moves when you drag the mouse.
+Tracking: Adjusts how quickly the pointer moves when you drag the mouse.

-Double-Click: Adjusts how rapidly you must click for your Mac to recognize a double-click.
+Double-Click: Adjusts how rapidly you must click for your Mac to recognise a double-click.

 Scrolling (if your mouse has a scroll ball or wheel): Adjusts how quickly the pointer moves when you scroll.